Estimated reading time: 4 minutes

 Despite the many advantages of upselling, many salespeople avoid trying to sell a more expensive version of the same product or service to their customers.
-Reason being, they do not want to create an awkward situation by sounding pushy.
-This can result in upset customers, missed sales opportunities.
-However, salespeople can position themselves as trusted advisors by communicating a product’s value and benefits of a product or service in a friendly and conversational manner.
+The reason is that they do not want to create an awkward situation by sounding pushy.
+This can result in upset customers and missed sales opportunities.
+However, salespeople can position themselves as trusted advisors by communicating a product’s value and benefits in a friendly and conversational manner.

-When it is done right, upselling can help salespeople build long-term, profitable business relationships with their customers, and even generate more referrals.
+Upselling can help salespeople build long-term, profitable business relationships with their customers and generate more referrals when it is done right.
 This is a win-win situation for all parties involved: the salesperson, the customer, and the small business owner.
-If you work in sales or own a B2B or B2C business, this Balboa Capital blog post was written for you.
+If you work in sales or own a B2B or B2C business, this Balboa Capital blog post is for you.
 It is jam-packed with tips and strategies on how to upsell to your customers.

 Do not pressure customers.

-There are a number of reasons as to why shoppers make purchases.
+There are many reasons why shoppers make purchases.
 Some are unplanned and impulsive, while others are research-driven and financially cautious.
 When talking to customers, you should take the time to ask questions to find out what they are looking for.
-Listen to them, show a genuine interest in their situation, and provide them with good advice and recommendations based on the prices they are willing to spend.
-This will help you build a rapport with your customers and, ultimately, help you upsell more.
+Then, listen to them, show a genuine interest in their situation, and provide them with sound advice and recommendations based on the prices they are willing to spend.
+Doing so will help you build a rapport with your customers and, ultimately, help you upsell more.

 Next, always remember that upselling is a process, not a fast transaction.
 Nobody likes to be pressured into making a purchase.
 If you overpower your customers and do not give them time to make the right buying decision, the sales will probably slip away.
 Therefore, you will need to walk a fine line during the sales process and guide your customers to the transaction finish line in an unhurried, respectful, and empathetic manner.

 Offer solutions, not just upgrades.